 - Aged Pecorino – (4 varieties of PDO: Sardo, Romano, Toscano, Siciliano from the corresponding regions) –sheep– a mildly aged variety also exists.

 - Mozzarella –cow, water buffalo– can be made of cow milk, but the one made of water buffalo milk is more renowned and “Mozzarella di Bufala Campana” is PDO.
 Small sized mozzarellas, usually with high water content are called bocconcini.
 Similar products are fior di latte and Treccia.

 - Scamorza (from the Naples area) –cow– both smoked and mild varieties are used for instance on pizza and with pasta.

 - Burrata (also from southern Italy) –cow or water buffalo- mozzarella on the outside and cream plus mozzarella on the inside.
 Eaten as is at room temperature is a true delicacy.

 Medium ripening (1 month):

 Even though Italy is a big producer of cheese, a few foreign brands managed to make their way into the Italian cheese market, with moderate success.
-For instance, the American Kraft introduced a pre-packed form of cream cheese (Philadelphia, sold in Italy since 1971), a type of cottage cheese (called Jocca, created in 1975), and a kind of processed cheese slices called “Sottilette” (Italian for “thins”).
+For instance, in 1971 the American Kraft introduced Philadelphia, a pre-packed cream cheese, and in 1975 a type of cottage cheese (sold under the brand name “Jocca”).
+Kraft also introduced a kind of processed cheese slices called “Sottilette” (Italian for “thins”).
 It has to be noted that the words “cottage cheese” and “cream cheese” don’t even exist in Italian, let alone “processed cheese” – these products are exclusively known by their brand names (to Kraft’s advantage).